dronetag/actions/commit-and-tag/README.md

 Commit (optional) and tag the current commit.
 This action has a few self-regulations.

 - it creates a commit only if current HEAD is the tip of the default branch
+- it commits only if there are changes present in the repository
 - it creates a tag only if the tag does not exist yet (not a failure)

 **inputs:**